mvenzke-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_xml.md

 You can configure the **XML Signature Generation** filter to generate a symmetric key to sign the message symmetrically, and automatically populate the `symmetric.key` message attribute with the generated key, so that a successive filter, for example, the **XML-Encryption Settings** filter, can use that symmetric key.

-For more details on XML signature validating the integrity of the message, see [XML signature verification](#xml-signature-verification).
+For more details on XML signature validating the integrity of the message, see [XML signature verification filter](#xml-signature-verification-filter).

 ### Signing key settings